thorek1/MacroModelling.jl/README.md

 - estimate the model on data (kalman filter using first order perturbation)
 - **differentiate** (forward AD) the model solution (first order perturbation), kalman filter loglikelihood (reverse-mode AD), model moments, steady state, **with respect to the parameters**

+For more details have a look at the [documentation](https://thorek1.github.io/MacroModelling.jl/stable).

 ## Getting started

 ### Installation